kammitama5/kammitama5.github.io/_posts/2021-7-15-Thursday-July-15th.md

 or they want to do something else, then that's fine, too.
 Perhaps they'll take something from that field into the space they're going.
 And that's really cool.
 - I've also been taking part in this workshop (we're on week 2 now), and it's been awesome.
 A lot of my peers are based in Europe, but I've been waking up at 4am to attend some of the lectures.
 I also found out that my guardian angel professor ended up recommending me for another workshop related to the topic, which I was surprised and so grateful for when they mentioned it.
+And it looks like the direction I'm going to go for the rest of my PhD, too.

 ## Puzzles
 - I took part in a Puzzle Hunt this past weekend.
 It was pretty awesome!
 Most of our team ended up not showing up, but myself and another person